Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 - Should be 0..1 to 1 between MainMenu and CurrentJob
 - Should be 0..1 to * between MainMenu and JobOffer
 - personalChoiceHolidays should be Integer (rather than Double)
-- Weight better represented as Integers rather than Double and this is a requirement in the assignment insyructions
+- Weight better represented as Integers rather than Double and this is a requirement in the assignment instructions
 - BonusAdjusted and SalaryAdjusted missing
 - Too many dependencies with ComparisonSettings class (3 classes)